microsoft/playwright/docs/src/test-api/class-testoptions.md

 * `'retain-on-failure'`: Record trace for each test, but remove all traces from successful test runs.
 * `'on-first-retry'`: Record trace only when retrying a test for the first time.

+For more control, pass an object that specifies `mode` and trace features to enable.

 Learn more about [recording trace](./test-configuration.md#record-test-trace).

 ## property: TestOptions.userAgent = %%-context-option-useragent-%%